NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

          - Paddle/fluid/operators/ngraph/ngraph_engine_op.cc

-2. **Ngraph engine**: calls the nGraph library to perform calculations.
+2. **nGraph engine**: calls the nGraph library to perform calculations.

       nGraph engine class includes the input and output required to build nGraph graph from the nGraph engine kernel, the execution function, and the data exchange between nGraph and PaddlePaddle.
 The main methods are